elenashen2010/advent-of-code-solution-runner/README.md

 aoc-run new better
 # To run the better.ts script:
 aoc-run better

+# Create a new script for today's puzzle, and automatically start it in Dev Mode
+aoc-run --new --devmode
 ```

 **Note:** If you use a new name to create a script, then you have to also provide it when trying to run it since the program won't know what file to look for otherwise.